openssl/openssl/doc/designs/quic-design/quic-overview.md

 ACK Handling And Loss Detector
 ------------------------------

-A complex module that tracks packets sent to the peer and received ACK frames.
+A module that tracks packets sent to the peer and received ACK frames.
 It detects lost packets (after an ACK is not received in time).
 It informs TX packetizer that it can drop frames waiting to be ACKed when ACK is received.
 It also schedules retransmits of frames from packets that are considered